UdayLab/PAMI/README.md

 ***
 # Getting Help

-For any queries, the best place to go to is github Issues [GithubIssues](https://github.com/orgs/UdayLab/discussions/categories/q-a).
+For any queries, the best place to go to is Github Issues [GithubIssues](https://github.com/orgs/UdayLab/discussions/categories/q-a).

 ***
 # Discussion and Development